-The organization of this paper is as follows: First, we introduce the TRECVID benchmark in Section 2.
-Our system architecture for generic semantic indexing is presented in Section 3.
-We present results in Section 4.
+The organization of this chapter is as follows.
+First, we introduce the broadcast news case study in Section 8.2.
+We highlight the data set used and elaborate on the lexicon of concepts that we index in a generic fashion.
+Our system architecture for semantic video indexing is presented in Section 8.3.
+We discuss its general machine learning architecture and its successive analysis steps.
+We present results in Section 8.4.